ita-social-projects/GreenCity/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Environment:** OS, browser, it's version, device (for mobile devices).
-**Reproducable:** always, rarely, sometimes etc.
+**Reproducible:** always, rarely, sometimes etc.
 **Build found:** last commit from https://github.com/ita-social-projects/GreenCityClient/tree/dev E.g. "commit 147fa44"

 **Preconditions**
-A clear and concise description of actions to be done before start of the bug reproducing (to make bug reproducing possible).
+A clear and concise description of actions to be done before the start of the bug reproducing (to make bug reproducing possible).
 E.g.:
-"Create item in the database using SQL query:
+"Create an item in the database using SQL query:
 INSERT INTO table1 (column1, column2)
 VALUES (value1, value2);"